laschieen/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files is a script that displays the 10 newest files in the current directory.

 13-unique is a script that takes a list of words as input and prints only words that appear exactly once.

+14-findthatword is a script that Display lines containing the pattern “root” from the file /etc/passwd.